 At the Law Offices of Evan M. Rosen, our Florida debt defense lawyers understand how multiple levels of transfers and strict timeline requirements create opportunities for us to successfully defend our clients.
 In some cases, creditors may even try to fraudulently recreate the paperwork they need.

-Contact us today to learn more about these defenses and how we can use them to help you, too!
+Contact us today to learn more about we can help.

 In the rush to make money, shortcuts are taken, documents are “robo-signed” by people who claim to have knowledge of what they are signing but, of the ones we have deposed or seen in trial, rarely ever have a clue!
 This and numerous other issues can help you defend against creditors.
 There are also numerous cases in which we can counterattack under the following consumer protection statutes: